EdoardoVaira/Simple-Sentiment-Analysis-Guide/README.md

 ### Analysis and Visualization

-You can get an initial grasp of the dataset here [`data_visualization.ipynb`](data_visualization.ipynb)
+You can get an initial grasp of the dataset here [`data_visualization.ipynb`](data_visualization.ipynb).
+This step isn't important.
+It's mostly if you want to get a deeper understanding of the dataset.

 ### Clean Up

 This section is just to create a cleaned up dataset.
 By removing the useless columns.
 And maybe adding some extra useful columns.
 And Removing the duplicates.
+And filling the missing values.

 This is done in the file [`data_cleanup.ipynb`](data_cleanup.ipynb)